Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Preliminary

-\paragraph*{Value Decomposition.} Value Decomposition~(VD) has attracted substantial attention in cooperative MARL to achieve effective Q-learning~\cite{VDN,QMIX,QPLEX}.
-This method aims to learn a joint action-value function $Q^{tot}$ to estimate the expected return given current global state $s_t$ and joint action $\boldsymbol{u}_t$.
-To realize VD, a mixing network $f(\cdot ;\theta_{\upsilon})$ with parameters $\theta_{\upsilon}$ is adopted as an approximator to estimate the joint action-value function $Q^{tot}$. $f(\cdot ;\theta_{\upsilon})$ is introduced to merge all individual action values into a joint one $Q^{tot} = f(\boldsymbol{q};\theta_{\upsilon })$, where $\boldsymbol{q} = [Q^n]_{n=1}^N \in \mathbb{R}^N$ and $Q^n$ with shared parameters $\theta_{a}$ is the policy network of each agent $a_n$.
-Usually, $f(\cdot ;\theta_{\upsilon})$ is enforced to satisfy the Individual-Global-Max~(IGM)~\cite{QTRAN} principle.
+Value Decomposition~(VD) is a useful technique in cooperative MARL to achieve effective Q-learning~\cite{VDN,QMIX,QPLEX,sharpley_credit,jiang2021action,A2PO_yunpeng}.
+It aims to learn a joint action-value function $Q^{tot}$ to estimate the expected return given current global state $s_t$ and joint action $\boldsymbol{u}_t$.
+To realize VD, a mix network $f(\cdot ;\theta_{\upsilon})$ with parameters $\theta_{\upsilon}$ is adopted as an approximator to estimate the joint action-value function $Q^{tot}$. $f(\cdot ;\theta_{\upsilon})$ is introduced to merge all individual values into a joint one $Q^{tot} = f(\boldsymbol{q};\theta_{\upsilon })$, where $\boldsymbol{q} = [Q^n]_{n=1}^N \in \mathbb{R}^N$ and $Q^n$ with shared parameters $\theta_{a}$ is the action-value network of each agent $a_n$.
+Usually, $f(\cdot ;\theta_{\upsilon})$ is enforced to satisfy the Individual-Global-Max~\cite{QTRAN} principle.
 Therefore, the optimal joint action can be easily derived by independently choosing a local optimal action from each local Q-function $Q^n$, which enables Centralized Training and Decentralized Execution~(CTDE).
-The learnable parameter $\theta=\{\theta_{a},\theta_{\upsilon }\}$ can be updated by minimizing the following Temporal-Difference~(TD) loss:
+The learnable parameter $\theta=\{\theta_{a},\theta_{\upsilon }\}$ can be updated by minimizing the Temporal-Difference~(TD) loss as:

 where $\mathbb{E}[\cdot]$ denotes the expectation function, $\mathcal{D}$ is the replay buffer of the transitions, $y^{tot}=r+\gamma \hat{Q}^{tot}$ is the one-step target and $\hat{Q}^{tot}$ is the target network~\cite{DQN15}.
-Additionally, owing to the fact that the partial observability often limits the agent in the acquisition of information, the agent policy usually incorporates past observations from the history~\cite{VDN}.
+Additionally, owing to the fact that the partial observability often limits the agent in the acquisition of information, the agent policy usually uses past observations from history~\cite{VDN}.